The 30 Principles for Agentic Engineering — Part 5: Calibration and Reality

 The thirty principles in one line each

-A reference card you can print and pin somewhere visible.
+A reference card — pin it somewhere visible.

 | # | Principle | One-line summary |